Pattaya Walking Street: Thailand’s Most Famous Walking Street

 Hotels near Walking Street Pattaya

-If you can handle the music from bars and prefer not to find your way back to your hotel late at night, then booking accommodation in or near the walking street is a good option.
-(Don’t forget to buy ear plugs).
-Here are some popular hotels in the area:
+If you can handle the music from bars (and prefer not to find your way back to your hotel late at night), then booking accommodation in or near the walking street is a good option.
+You’ll need to book in advance.

 The Future of Pattaya’s Walking Street